danielle707/StockX-Predictive-Modeling/readme.md

 ## Exploratory Data Analysis

-Exploring the price premium in our dataset, we found the it's heavily skew to the right, and it condensed in the range(0,3), indicating most sales achieve 4 times transaction price over its original retail one.
-Notably, there are huge amounts of transactions happen in range beyond 5, heading over 20 times premium.
-Though some of them are within the reasonable curve, and we would first conduct anomaly detection to discover those anomaly points and found out common features among those points.

 Looking at price premium, we could easily observe that it is heavily skewed to the right.
 Most resale transactions were marked up between 0% to 500%, yet there are some extreme transactions whose markups were over 2000%.
 As such, we would first conduct anomaly detection to examine those points on the very high end and find common features among them.

 ![targetvalue](data/media/y_plot.png "Histogram Plot on Y") ![voilinplot](data/media/volinplot.png "Violin Plot on Y")